 There are many such education policies in India that hinder or create obstacles in the way of inclusive education.

-Teachers or schools remain within the purview of policies that create problems in it.
+Teachers or schools remain within the purview of policies that create problems in them.
 In today’s article, we discussed the concept of inclusive education.

 We hope this information was helpful to you.